Skip to content

 Goose Creek State Park

-This nearby utility note is a campground-context planning cue for eastern North Carolina Route17.
+This nearby utility note is a campground-context planning cue for the eastern North Carolina stretch of Route 17.
 Treat it as broad route-planning context, not as a claim about availability, access, parking, or conditions.

 How to use this cue